 After his retirement from the army he became a Reader in Surveying and Geology at Oxford University from 1948 to 1966, being Reader Emeritus in 1966.
 During this time he received his MA at Oxford in 1948 and became a Doctor of Science in 1953; in 1950 he became a Fellow of the Royal Institute of Chartered Surveyors (FRICS) and in 1968 an Honorary Member of The Royal Institute of Chartered Surveyors (RICS).
 From 1963 to 1967 he was President of the International Association of Geodesy, and wrote “Geodesy” which was published in 1952.
 Earlier publications included “Three Sources of Error in Precise Levelling” published in Dehra Dun in 1928 when he was a Captain; and “The Readjustment of Indian Triangulation” published in 1939 also in Dehra Dun when he was a Major.
 [Obituary] [Tribute]

-On 24th September 1951 he married Elizabeth Ann Honey, born 17th September 1928 at Broken Hill, New South Wales, youngest daughter of Roy Reynolds Honey and Gertrude Irene Underwood, of Malvern, South Australia.
-There are four children.
-In 2005 Elizabeth was living at Noosaville, north of Brisbane, Queensland.
+On 24th September 1951 he married Elizabeth Ann Honey, born 17th September 1928 at Broken Hill, New South Wales, died 8th June 2019 at Cooroy, Queensland, youngest daughter of Roy Reynolds Honey and Gertrude Irene Underwood, of Malvern, South Australia.
+They had four children.

 a.
 Richard Bomford, born 13th August 1952, at Cambridge, England.
 Richard was educated in England and Australia, with a short period in Germany before the family settled in Canberra in 1962.
 He completed a degree in geology from the Australian National University in 1976, and also an electronics and communications certificate from the Canberra Technical College.
 He worked from 1979 to 2002 as an environment policy adviser for the Australian Government, specialising late in that period in relations between the Australian federal environment department and its counterparts in Asia and the Pacific.
 His long term partner is Bernadette Frances O’Leary, born 17th September 1958 at Nowra, New South Wales.
 They have no children.
 They have 100 acres (statute) at Brogo on the far south coast of New South Wales, which is a registered conservation area under the NSW National Parks and Wildlife Act.
 Carbon Added Permits submission